bebenlebricolo/events-manager/trunk/readme.txt

 15. Clean forms for submitting and managing events, as well as booking events for users.

 == Changelog ==
+= 6.1.4 =
+* added modal admin messages
+* fixed issue where booking button tries to book first ticket irrespective of availability and results in an error
+* fixed JS issues presented with internlinked date-range pickers when a value is present
+* fixed aesthetic issues for event location editing section when only one location type is permitted
+* fixed login URL issues
+* added em_login_footer action
+* fixed JS bug with calendars displayed in other languages and advanced search disabled
+* fixed calendar advanced search modal not showing if general settings disables advanced searches on search forms

 = 6.1.3 =
 * fixed datepicker range JS issues
 * added ability to override email formats (currently only upon installation for event approval email template)